colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Graphical monoidal languages

 There is a surge of graphical languages, such as Interaction nets or the ZX-calculus in quantum computing.
-They are mathematically solid and easy to reason about using visual intuition.
+Monoidal languages stand out as they are mathematically solid and easy to reason about using visual intuition.

-The growing demand for complex calculi in programming languages suggests looking at further abstractions for co-algebraic and monoidal semantics. https://arxiv.org/abs/0908.3347.
+The growing demand for complex calculi in programming languages suggests looking at further abstractions for these kind of semantics. https://arxiv.org/abs/0908.3347.

 ---